Spanish players criticize league's call for furloughs - WHIZ News

 Players maintained their position to only resume competing when health authorities deem it safe for everyone’s heath, a view also shared by the Spanish league.

+“We’ve met with all the captains of the teams in the first and second divisions and the message is clear: Health is more important than anything else,” said David Aganzo, president of Spain’s players’ association.
+“They demand maximum security for themselves, for their families and for everyone else in the world of sports.”

-The league has suggested it will recommend teams start mini-camp while the lockdown is still in place, if it’s possible to do so within the restrictions imposed by authorities.
+The league has reportedly suggested it will recommend teams resume training while the lockdown is still in place, if it’s possible to do so within the restrictions imposed by authorities.

+Barcelona has a two-point lead over Real Madrid after 27 of the 38 rounds.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports